hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/instructions/command_instruction_mexiron_ru.md

 2. **Clearer Test Cases:** The `test_valid_input` now checks the structure of the result for a successful response.
 It's important to verify that the function is not only returning a string but also a valid JSON structure.

-3. **`pytest.raises` (Example):**  Demonstrates a test case for handling invalid input.
+3. **`pytest.raises` (Example):**  DemonStartes a test case for handling invalid input.
 This would be important for testing scenarios where the input JSON might not have the necessary structure, or the keys might not exist.

 4. **Fixture for Valid Input:** A `valid_input_json` fixture provides a well-formed JSON string, simplifying the test setup and making the tests more organized.